Delaware Valley HS Cheerleading at Skylands Conference; 1st place (Melissa Hancsin )

 The stereotype held around cheerleaders’ inability to “compete” against anyone causes people to believe it’s not a sport.
 These people believe cheerleaders’ only job is to lead the crowd on as “real” sporting events, look pretty, and support the school.
 During other sporting events, cheerleaders are there to cheer the teams on.

 They see us shaking our pom-poms and jumping up and down while dancing to music.
 Spectators may believe that they can do the same thing, that it requires no effort whatsoever, and that it’s too easy.
 However, what these people don’t see is a cheerleader’s practice routine outside of a school function.
 Most schools do not promote cheerleading competitions like they do with other sporting events.
-Schools make flyers or social media posts for other sports so a big crowd can come out and support the teams, but that does not occur with cheerleading, but it is something that will hopefully change in the feature.
+Schools make flyers or social media posts for other sports so a big crowd can come out and support the teams, but that does not occur with cheerleading, but it is something that will hopefully change in the future.

 Cheerleading in the media